mwraith/homebridge-somfi-blinds/README.md

 - Error `Can't lock /var/run/pigpio.pid`: stop current pigpio daemon instance: `sudo killall pigpiod`.

 If it does not solve the problem, please open an issue in GitHub with as much information on the environment and error as possible (Raspberry Pi model, Node.js version, Homebridge version, ...)

+- Blind only moves a small step instead of fully opening/closing.
+The blind is detecting the signal as a long-press.
+Change your config file and lower the repetitions parameter to 2.

 ## Links
 - [homebridge-rpi-rts](https://github.com/wibberryd/homebridge-rpi-rts/blob/master/README.md) from which this plugin was originally based.